daffainfo/ctf-writeup/BxMCTF 2023/Bonus The Revenge of Checkpass 1/README.md

 > This problem was inspired by an online judge platform that shall not be named.

 ## About the Challenge
-We have been givena a `zip` file that contain a python script.
+We were givena a `zip` file that contain a python script.
 Here is the content of the script

 ```python
 #!/usr/local/bin/python